 - Make sure the hydraulic connections are tight and all hydraulic hoses and tubes are in good condition.
 Repair any leaks and replace any damaged or deteriorated hoses or tubes before starting the machine. - Hydraulic leaks can occur under high pressure.
 Hydraulic leaks require special care and attention. - Use a piece of cardboard and a magnifying glass to locate suspected hydraulic leaks. - Keep your body and hands away from pinhole leaks or nozzles that eject high pressure hydraulic fluid.
 Hydraulic fluid escaping under high pressure can penetrate the skin causing serious injury, leading to severe complications and/or secondary infections if left untreated.
 If hydraulic fluid is injected into the skin, seek immediate medical attention no matter how minor the injury appears. - The hydraulic system may contain stored energy.
 Before performing maintenance or repairs on the hydraulic system, remove any attachments, engage the parking brake, disengage the weight transfer system (if equipped), shut off the engine, and remove the ignition key.
-To relieve pressure on the auxiliary hydraulic system, shut off the power unit engine and move the hydraulic control lever left and right before disconnecting the auxiliary hydraulic quick couplers.
+To relieve pressure on the auxiliary hydraulic system, shut off the power unit engine and move the hydraulic control lever left and right before disconnecting the auxiliary hydraulic guick couplers.

-KD Dozer Blade Safety Procedures
+SE530 Safety Procedures

-- Always block up the blade securely when adjusting the skid shoes. - Operators should be familiar with the area they are clearing and make preparations ahead of time.
+- Always block up the V-blade securely when adjusting the skid shoes. - Operators should be familiar with the area they are clearing and make preparations ahead of time.
 Place guide stakes appropriately and remove stones, markers, or other debris that may be hidden after a snowfall.
 Curbs, offsets, steps, man hole covers, broken or raised pavement, etc. should be noted.
-Operators should map areas to be cleared before the winter season so they can review potential hazards prior to clearing snow in the area. - If an area is to be cleared that is unfamiliar to the operator, travel slowly and use extreme caution.
-Inquire of anyone who might know of potential hazards. - Never travel at speeds that would cause injury to the operator or damage to the machine if the machine were to be stopped suddenly by an unseen, immovable object. - Always operate the blade with the safety trip mechanism in the unlocked position, unless digging in dirt at very low speeds. - Ensure there are no objects between the blade and the power unit.
-When the blade is angled, objects may be crushed between the blade and the power unit. - The operator should never proceed if visibility is poor.
-If the power unit is equipped with a cab, the wind-shield must be kept clean. - The attachment hydraulic system may contain stored energy.
+Operators should map areas to be cleared before the winter season so they can review potential hazards prior to clearing snow in the area. - If an area to be cleared is unfamiliar to the operator, travel slowly and use extreme caution.
+Inquire of anyone who might know of potential hazards. - Never travel at speeds that would cause injury to the operator or damage to the machine if the machine were to be stopped suddenly by an unseen, immovable object. - Ensure there are no objects between the back of the blade wings and the hitch frame.
+When wings are angled to the swept back position, objects may be pinched or crushed between the blade wing and the hitch frame. - Do not change the blade angle while driving.
+Stop the power unit before making blade wing angle adjustments. - Do not proceed if visibility is poor.
+If the power unit is equipped with a cab, the windshield must be kept clean. - Use caution when operating around objects that can obstruct your vision. - The attachment hydraulic system may contain stored energy.
 Before performing maintenance or repairs on the hydraulic system, the attachment's auxiliary hydraulic hoses must be disconnected from the power unit.
-Lower the attachment to the ground, shut off power unit engine, move the secondary SDLA lever to the left and right to relieve auxiliary hydraulic pressure, and disconnect the auxiliary hydraulic quick couplers.
+Lower the attachment to the ground and shut off power unit engine.
+Turn the key to the On position and move the secondary SDLA control lever left and right to relieve auxiliary hydraulic pressure on the first circuit.
+Hold the switch on the secondary SDLA control lever and move the hydraulic control lever left and right to relieve auxiliary hydraulic pressure on the second circuit.
+Turn the key to the Off position and disconnect the auxiliary hydraulic quick couplers from the power unit.